apache/spark/UPDATING.md

 Sentry is disabled by default.
 To enable these integrations, you need set ``sentry_on`` option in ``[sentry]`` section to ``"True"``.

+#### Simplified GCSTaskHandler configuration

+In previous versions, in order to configure the service account key file, you had to create a connection entry.
+In the current version, you can configure ``google_key_path`` option in ``[logging]`` section to set the key file path.

+Users using Application Default Credentials (ADC) need not take any action.

+The change aims to simplify the configuration of logging, to prevent corruption of the instance configuration by changing the value controlled by the user - connection entry.
+If you configure a backend secret, it also means the webserver doesn't need to connect to it.
+This simplifies setups with multiple GCP projects, because only one project will require the Secret Manager API to be enabled.

 ### Changes to the core operators/hooks

 We strive to ensure that there are no changes that may affect the end user and your files, but this